qua-platform/qua-libs/examples/basics/basic-digital-output/readme.md

 id: index
 ---

-The following example shows usage of a `digital_marker` to enable digital output in sync with an analog signal.
-This is useful when, for example, you want to generate a trigger signal to another device.
+The following example shows usage of a `digital_marker` to enable digital signal in sync with an analog signal.
+This is useful when, for example, you want to generate a trigger signal to another device (e.g switch, camera, etc) every time an analog pulse is played.

 This is done by configuring the quantum element as in the following snippet, from the configuration file used in this example:
 ```python